MewsSystems/gitbook-connector-api/guidelines/taxation.md

 ## Multi-tax environment

 Multi-tax environments have instances in which a combination of taxes is applied.
-In those cases, Mews does not use a single composite tax code but expects that all relevant tax codes are forwarded.
+In those cases, Mews does not use a single composite tax code but expects all tax codes that apply to the accounting item to be sent to Mews.

 ```javascript
 "TaxCodes": [